penn5/Minimax-Visualizer/README.md

   - A red edge indicates that it has been traversed down, but not up.
   - A blue edge indicates that it has been traversed both ways.
 - **Alpha-Beta Pruning:**
-  - When an edge is traversed, it is labeled with the *(α, β)*-interval it is originally passed.
+  - The latest (alpha, beta) value for each node is written above the node.
   - An interval highlighted in blue indicates that it is being compared to a value.
   - When a node recieves an update, its action is indicated by the highlighted cell of the table in the top-left corner.
   - Once a node has pruned, its value is preceeded by "≥" if it's a Maxie node, and "≤" if it's a Minnie node.
 This indicates a bound on the node's value, were a full minimax search to be performed.